NCI-COG Pediatric MATCH Precision Medicine Clinical Trial

 Where Pediatric MATCH is taking place

-Pediatric MATCH is taking place at about 200 children’s hospitals, university medical centers, and cancer centers in the United States, Australia, New Zealand, and Canada that are part of the Children’s Oncology Group (COG).
+Pediatric MATCH is taking place at about 200 children’s hospitals, university medical centers, and cancer centers in the United States and Australia that are part of the Children’s Oncology Group (COG).
 For your child to take part in the study, their oncologist must be at one of the study sites.
 To find a site, visit the Children’s Oncology Group institution locator page.

 Goals of Pediatric MATCH